Spaghetti & meatball products from Chef Boyardee, other brands recalled

-The products contain milk, a known allergen, which is not declared on labels produced on Jan.
+The products were shipped nationwide and contain milk, a known allergen, which is not declared on labels produced on Jan.
 5 and Jan.
 12, 2017.
-The problem was discovered on June 6 when Conagra received notification from an ingredient supplier that the bread crumbs the company received and used in the recalled products potentially contained undeclared milk.
+The problem was discovered on June 6 when ConAgra received notification from an ingredient supplier that the bread crumbs the company received and used in the recalled products potentially contained undeclared milk.

 According to the press release, the following products are subject to the recall: